>Looking for a game to buy

 great games

 I am aware they didn't want to, and that is my issue with the games.
-I would've loved the series if they went in another direction, but instead we got the retarded version of the story.
+I would've loved the series if they went in another direction, but instead we got the moronic version of the story.

 >The important narrative was *always* happening in the present

-which is exactly my fucking point, they could've made the important narrative happen within each game and then tie it together (like an actual good story would) instead of going back and forth constantly.
+which is exactly my fricking point, they could've made the important narrative happen within each game and then tie it together (like an actual good story would) instead of going back and forth constantly.

 You seem to think that the story needed to be told this way for some reason, and that there was no other way of telling it.
 You change some things around and you wouldn't need the stupid Asbestos to find memories, or Desmond climbing skyscrapers.